IDMNYU/audiolab/docs/synths.md

 > overdriving a tube amplifier (except that in this version the process is voltage controllable!).
 With the switch in the "LO"
 > position, the module is a linear gain controlled VCA.
 This is useful for various functions such as amplitude modulation and
 > for gating signals into the other sections.
+>

-The middle Wave Multiplier provides a sweep of the odd harmonics (1, 3, 5, 7, 9, 11 and 13th) when a sine wave is applied to its input and the knob is turned up or a control voltage is swept from low to high.
-This effect is similar to overblowing a wind pipe closed at one end, and thus the module can be used to produce the sounds of various wind instruments.
-A second input is included to allow two signals to be mixed before processing, a technique that we have found to be very usable.
-This module can be used to explore timbral areas beyond the range of ring modulation because there are more varied harmonics than the sum and difference tones.
+> The middle Wave Multiplier provides a sweep of the odd harmonics (1, 3, 5, 7, 9, 11 and 13th) when a sine wave is applied to
+> its input and the knob is turned up or a control voltage is swept from low to high.
+This effect is similar to overblowing a
+> wind pipe closed at one end, and thus the module can be used to produce the sounds of various wind instruments.
+A second
+> input is included to allow two signals to be mixed before processing, a technique that we have found to be very usable.
+This
+> module can be used to explore timbral areas beyond the range of ring modulation because there are more varied harmonics than
+> the sum and difference tones.
+>

-The bottom Wave Multiplier performs non-linear wavehaping known as full-wave rectification, but with sophisticated level-compensating conditioning as well.
-Actually the circuit uses three full-wave rectifier sections linked in a very refined controllable format.
+> The bottom Wave Multiplier performs non-linear wavehaping known as full-wave rectification, but with sophisticated level-
+> compensating conditioning as well.
+Actually the circuit uses three full-wave rectifier sections linked in a very refined
+> controllable format.
 Each section can double the frequency of a sine or triangle wave applied to its input.
+Thus sweeping
-Thus sweeping the VC input over its range will produce a smooth timbral transition using the even harmonics (second, fourth, and eighth).
-Many other partials are present in this basic sound, however, and the sonorities are very rich and varied.
-A notable feature of this multiplier is that the full-wave rectification is not accompanied by a reduction in the output amplitude.
-There is no alteration of the essential level of the sound.
-There are two inputs to provide mixing before processing, and two outputs.
+> the VC input over its range will produce a smooth timbral transition using the even harmonics (second, fourth, and eighth).
+> Many other partials are present in this basic sound, however, and the sonorities are very rich and varied.
+A notable feature
+> of this multiplier is that the full-wave rectification is not accompanied by a reduction in the output amplitude.
+There is
+> no alteration of the essential level of the sound.
+There are two inputs to provide mixing before processing, and two
+> outputs.
 One output is a "squared up" version of the other.
-This output resembles voltage controlled pulse width modulation (only much more interesting).
+This output resembles voltage controlled pulse width modulation
+> (only much more interesting).

 <img src = "./img/serge824_1_3.png" width="20%" title="Wave Multipliers" alt="Wave Multipliers">

+1. CV input for Multiplier 1 amount (DC INPUT)
+2. Processed output of Multiplier 1 (AC OUTPUT)
+3. Scaling knob for Multiplier 1 amount
+4. Signal input for Multiplier 1 (AC INPUT)
+5. High/Low distortion switch for Multiplier 1
+6. Processed output of Multiplier 2 (AC OUTPUT)
+7. CV input for Multiplier 2 amount (DC INPUT)
+8. Second signal input for Multiplier 2 (DC INPUT)
+9. Scaling knob for Multiplier 2 amount
+10. First signal input for Multiplier 2 (AC INPUT)
+11. Second processed ("squared-up") output for Multiplier 3 (DC OUTPUT)
+12. First processed output for Multiplier 3 (AC OUTPUT)
+13. CV input for Multiplier 2 amount (DC INPUT)
+14. Second signal input for Multiplier 3 (AC INPUT)
+15. Scaling knob for Multiplier 3 amount
+16. First signal input for Multiplier 3 (AC INPUT)

+*Notes:*
+- The first multiplier can be used in *low* mode as an ordinary **VCA**, and in *high* mode as a simple 'clipping' distortion unit.
+The second multiplier emphasizes odd harmonics through wave folding; the third emphasizes even harmonic through wave rectification.
+- The second multiplier has a DC-coupled second input (*8*) which allows you to mix an LFO signal in with the input voltage to add to the distortion effect.
+- Using the multipliers in series or in feedback (patching an output back into the input) can create some pretty crazy sounds.

 #### Smooth / Stepped Generator #1